Skip to main content

 Choose replication strategy:

-• Primary-replica: Simple, read scaling
+• Primary-replica: Simple, read scaling, most common

 • Multi-master: Write scaling, needs conflict resolution